tomnatt/garethgwynn/podcasts/index.md

 ## Do The Right Thing - Podcast

-Gareth Gwynn – Comedy Writer & Radio Presenter Audio/video from all shows is available on request.
 I was a panellist on Series 3, Episode 7 of this podcast - but make sure you listen to them all because they're great.

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/77091152&amp;color=ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>